 Common Name: Oak-Leaved Geranium

-Pelargonium quercifolium is a Evergreen Shrub up to 1.50 metres tall.
+Pelargonium quercifolium is an evergreen shrub that can grow up to 1.50 metres tall.

 Damp places in the hills of southern Cape Province.
 Grows in Fynbos on mountain slopes and along the sides of roads[